coughingmouse/Korean-Romanization/README.md

 * ⟨u⟩ for ⟨ㅓ⟩?
 Really?

 What else, when ⟨o⟩ had to be used for ⟨ㅗ⟩, and ⟨a⟩ for ⟨ㅏ⟩?
-Thankfully there's a major language which pronounces similarly.
-As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
+Thankfully there's a major language which pronounces ⟨u⟩ similarly.
+As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual choice in coordinating for vowels.
 This is the one.
+There's a [version that you may like](https://github.com/coughingmouse/MKSR/blob/main/diacriticsv.md) if you are fine with using diacritics.

 * ⟨v⟩ for ⟨ㅜ⟩?

-The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it.
+The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it, so I got ⟨v⟩ from are-a.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?